 “I could run things from solitary,” Santana boasts in the voice over narration.

-Indeed, Montoya Santana has only two options, an honorable death now, or a dishonorable one later.
-Like a Chicano Christ, he makes the right choice.
-But it’s doubtful that, by doing so, he saved anybody’s soul.
+Montoya Santana has only two options, an honorable death now, or a dishonorable one later.
+Like a Chicano Christ, he makes the right choice, but it’s doubtful that, by doing so, he saved anybody’s soul.
 American Me is one of the darkest, most unsparing visions of the dark underbelly of American capitalism ever put to film.
-That yuppie, hipster trash like Breaking Bad can still be made demonstrates how much better it deserves to be known.